soxueren/atsd/api/sql/examples/limit-partition.md

 ## LIMIT by Partition

-The last record in each partition can be accomplished by reverse ordering partitions with the `ORDER BY time DESC` condition in a ROW_NUMBER function.
+The last record in each partition can be retrieved by reverse ordering rows within each partition using the `ORDER BY time DESC` condition.

 ### Query